Quantum Linear System Solvers: A Survey of Algorithms and Applications: Quantum Linear Systems Algorithms

 We propose the following taxonomy. \begin{itemize} \item \textbf{Direct inversion.} This refers to methods that straightforwardly invert the matrix $A$ in a spectral sense.
 More specifically, they devise algorithms that apply $A^{-1}$ (or an approximation to it) to a state that encodes $\bv$.
 In \cref{subsec:direct}, we highlight works based on direct inversion, namely the HHL algorithm \cite{harrow_quantum_2009}, LCU implementation of inverse function in Fourier and Chebyshev bases \cite{childs_quantum_2017} and inversion based on QSVT \cite{gilyen2019quantum}. \item \textbf{Inversion by adiabatic evolution.} This includes solvers that use AQC or AQC-inspired methods to invert the matrix $A$.
 Namely, they aim to encode the inversion process into an adiabatic evolution.
 In \cref{subsec:adiabaticevolution}, we highlight the adiabatic randomization method \cite{Subasi2019adiabatic} and the time-optimal adiabatic method \cite{an_quantum_2020}. \item \textbf{Trial state preparation and filtering.} The idea here is to efficiently prepare an ansatz state (trial state) which is in some sense as close as possible to the solution vector and afterwards use eigenstate filtering to project, rotate, or reflect towards the solution vector.
 In \cref{subsec:filteringandtrialstate} we highlight eigenstate filtering and quantum Zeno method \cite{Lin2020optimalpolynomial}, the discrete adiabatic method \cite{costa_optimal_2021}, and the augmentation and kernel reflection method \cite{dalzell2024shortcutoptimalquantumlinear}. \end{itemize}

 In the following parts of this section, we provide a more in-depth discussion of the works referenced above that push the state-of-the-art of quantum linear solvers, sorted into the broad categories we propose.
+We relate the methods and summarize main techniques and contributing factors to their complexities in \cref{fig:figure-two}.

 Additionally, for an overview on main characteristics of the quantum linear solvers, we refer the reader to \cref{tab:tableQLSP} which compares the runtime and query complexity of the algorithms we discuss in this section.
 In the same context, we point to iterative classical algorithms that solve the LSP, such as the conjugate gradient method \cite{shewchuk_introduction_1994}.
 It is also to be noted that the quantum algorithms we consider use different query access models and therefore care must be taken when comparing their query complexities.